f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab1.rst

 #.
 First we need to setup a partition that will be used by F5 Container Ingress
    Service.

-   - GoTo: :menuselection:`System --> Users --> Partition List`
+   - Browse to: :menuselection:`System --> Users --> Partition List`
-   - Create a new partition called "kubernetes" (use default settings)
+   - Create a new partition called "**kubernetes**" (use default settings)
    - Click Finished

    .. image:: ../images/f5-container-connector-bigip-partition-setup.png

-   # From the CLI:
+   # Via the CLI:

    .. code-block:: bash

-      ssh admin@10.1.1.4 tmsh create auth partition kubernetes
+      tmsh create auth partition kubernetes

 #.
 Verify AS3 is installed.